 Mr Tom Pennance

-I am now about to embark on my PhD at the NHM and Cardiff University focusing on the transmission and genetic relationship between schistosomes, their intermediate host snails and the environment.
+I am now completing my PhD at the NHM and Cardiff University focusing on the transmission and genetic relationship between schistosomes, their intermediate host snails and the environment.
 My work primarily investigates intermediate host and schistosome compatibility and diversity in East Africa through extensive fieldwork/collections and utilising Next Generation Sequencing platforms.